0xOmarAdel/bookmarks/README.md

 Open your browser and visit `http://localhost:3000` to access the app.

 To access the deployed version of the app, visit [Bookmarks App](https://bookmarks-react-firebase.netlify.app).

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to further modify this README file as needed.